PG&E Bill Too High? Here's What Actually Works in 2026

 More Than You Have To.

-Rate data sourced from California Public Advocates Office, PG&E rate advisories, and published CPUC filings.
+Rate data sourced from California Public Utilities Commission, PG&E rate advisories, and published CPUC filings.
 Rates and programs are subject to change — always verify current rates at pge.com.
 Solar savings estimates vary by system size, roof orientation, usage, and rate plan.
 Individual results will differ.